digital-medicine/ndemobil-website/content/research/index.md

     id: section-2
     content:
       title: Lunch & Learn ☕️
-      text: "Share your knowledge with the group and explore exciting new topics together!"
+      text: Share your knowledge with the group and explore exciting new topics together!
       align: center

     design: